Nareshchodagam/cptops_case_gen/docs/build_plan_README.md

 _multiple datacenters now supported (originally for UMPS) to allow you to create a plan for all datacenters, -T flag should also be used to add katzmeow GROUP and DC tags_

 	./build_plan.py -c 0000001 -C -G '{"clusterTypes" : "CHATTER" ,"datacenter": "sjl,asg,was,chi,tyo,dfw" , "templateid" : "umps.linux", "grouping": "majorset", "maxgroupsize": 20 }' -T
-	with -T options plan is called then as follows for example : katzmeow.pl --case 0000001 --dc chx

 _host operationalstatus and cluster operationalstsatus should be used to include hosts which are inactive or clusters which are inactive not active eg graphite_